MENU

 Graduate Fellowships

-The Graduate Fellowship (GF) is a one-term award normally valued at $7,000 and students must have a GPA of 3.5 or higher to be eligible.
+The Graduate Fellowship (GF) is a one-term award valued between $1000 and $7,000 and students must have a GPA of 3.5 or higher to be eligible.
 REM awards its GFs by nomination.
-Students cannot apply directly.
+Students cannot apply.

-The majority of the Graduate Fellowships in REM are awarded to new students of the fall cohort.
-The Graduate Studies Committee considers all eligible students each semester and makes recommendations based on availability of awards, previous financial support through the department, and academic accomplishments.
+Incoming REM graduate students are considered for a Graduate Fellowship.
+The Graduate Studies Committee considers all eligible students and makes recommendations based on availability of award funds, other financial support through the supervisor or the department, and academic accomplishments.
 Students who do not qualify for a GF on entrance may be considered and nominated by the department once their GPA reaches the 3.5 minimum.
-GF funding can not be guaranteed and depends on available funds.
+GF funding offers cannot be guaranteed for all students and will depend on available funds.

 Donor Awards

-Private awards funded by donors are open to applications in the spring (usually May) and dependant on funds available from the previous year (growth in the investment account).
-For awards that REM students are eligible to apply for, see the list on the GPS website.
-Awards applications are assessed over the summer with payments to student accounts in the fall term.
+Private awards are funded by donors and the majority open to applications early in the summer term (usually May) for payment in September, with occasional awards opening in the fall for January payment.
+Award values are calculated based on funds available from the previous year (growth in the investment account).
+For awards that REM students are eligible for, see the list on the Graduate Studies website.
+Awards applications will be assessed over the summer with award offers going out for payment in the fall term.

 Tips for applicants: